BroadbandForum/usp-test/06-stomp.md

 ### Test Metrics

-1. The EUT terminates the STOMP session by sending a DISCONNECT frame after the STOMP server sends a CONNECTED frame to the EUT.
+1. The EUT terminates the STOMP session after the STOMP server sends a CONNECTION to the EUT.

 ## 6.8 Use of STOMP heartbeat mechanism

 ### Purpose

-The purpose of this test is to ensure the EUT can correctly implements the STOMP heartbeat mechanism and the relavent parameters in the data model.
+The purpose of this test is to ensure the EUT can correctly implements the STOMP heartbeat mechanism and the relevant parameters in the data model.

 ### Functionality Tags